Welcome Home (2006 film)

-Welcome Home (Bienvenido a Casa) is a 2006 Spanish comedy-drama film written and directed by David Trueba, starring Pilar López de Ayala and Alejo Sauras as Eva and Samuel, a couple just settled in Madrid, alongside Ariadna Gil, Juan Echanove, Jorge Sanz, Javivi Gil Valle, Julián Villagrán, Juana Acosta, Vicente Haro, Carlos Larrañaga and Concha Velasco.
+Welcome Home (Bienvenido a Casa) is a 2006 Spanish romantic comedy-drama film written and directed by David Trueba, starring Pilar López de Ayala and Alejo Sauras as Eva and Samuel, a couple just settled in Madrid, alongside Ariadna Gil, Juan Echanove, Jorge Sanz, Javivi Gil Valle, Julián Villagrán, Juana Acosta, Vicente Haro, Carlos Larrañaga and Concha Velasco.

 Production

 The film is a Fernando Trueba PC and Ensueño Films production, and it had the participation of Antena 3 and Canal+.
 Javier Limón and Andrés Calamaro were responsible for composing and producing the score.
 It was shot in between Madrid, Almería and Santander.

 Release

 The film screened out as the opening film of the 9th Málaga Film Festival in March 2006.
 It was theatrically released in Spain on 7 April 2006.